tacman/lemon-squeezy/sfcasts/checkout-api.md

 This shows us the specific endpoint URL, the *method* we need to use, and it also has a *ton* of config.
 There's even an example with a JSON response!

-If we scroll through the code on the right here... there it is - the `url` key!
+If we scroll through the code... right here... there it is - the `url` key!
 This is located inside `data`, `attributes`.
-When our customers hit the " Checkout" button, we want to redirect them to this URL to complete the payment.
+When our customers hit the "Checkout" button, we want to redirect them to this URL to complete the payment.
 No problem!

 Back in our code, we already have `OrderController.php`, which contains our